 In what follows, we refer to a valid schedule simply as a schedule.
 A time-minimal schedule for an algorithm completes in S steps, where S is the number of nodes on a longest path in the dag.
 A time-minimal schedule exposes an algorithm's maximum parallelism.
 That is, it bounds the number of time steps the algorithm needs, when infinitely many processors may be used.
 A processor-time minimal schedule is a time-minimal schedule that uses as few processors as any time-minimal schedule for the algorithm.
-Although only one of many performance measures, processor-time-minimality is useful because it measures the minimum processors needed to extract the maximum parallelism from a dag.
-Being machine-independent, it is a more fundamental measure than those that depend on a particular machine or architecture.
-This view prompted several researchers to investigate processortime-minimal schedules for families of dags.
+Although only one of many performance measures, processor-timeminimality is useful because it measures the minimum number of processors needed to extract the maximum parallelism from a dag.
+Being machineindependent, this measure is a more fundamental measure than those that depend on a particular machine or architecture.
+This view prompted several researchers to investigate processor-time-minimal schedules for families of dags.
 Processor-time-minimal systolic arrays are easy to devise, in an ad hoc manner, for 2D systolic algorithms.
 This apparently is not the case for 3D systolic algorithms.
 There have been several publications regarding processor-time-minimal systolic arrays for fundamental 3D algorithms.
-Processor-time-minimal schedules for various fundamental problems have been proposed in the literature: Scheiman and Cappello [8, 5, 47, 44] examine the dag family for matrix product; Louka and Tchuente [33] examine the dag family for Gauss-Jordan elimination; Scheiman and Cappello [45, 46] examine the dag family for transitive closure; Benaini and Robert [3, 2] examine the dag families for the algebraic path problem and Gaussian elimination.
-Each of the algorithms listed in Table 1 has the property that, in its dag representation, every node is on a longest path: Its free schedule is its only time-minimal schedule.
-A processor lower bound for achieving it is thus a processor lower bound for achieving maximum parallelism with the algorithm.
+Processor-time-minimal schedules for various fundamental problems have been proposed in the literature: Scheiman and Cappello [5, 9, 45, 48] examine the dag family for matrix product; Louka and Tchuente [34] examine the dag family for Gauss-Jordan elimination; Scheiman and Cappello [46, 47]

+examine the dag family for transitive closure; Benaini and Robert [2, 3] examine the dag families for the algebraic path problem and Gaussian elimination.
+Each of the algorithms listed in Table 1 has the property that, in its dag representation, every node is on a longest path.
+Therefore, for each algorithm listed, its free schedule is its only time-minimal schedule.
+A processor lower bound for achieving time-minimal schedule is thus a processor lower bound for achieving maximum parallelism with the algorithm.